St Michael & All Angels Church, Tongwynlais

 History

-St Michael’s saw its grounds reduced in width in 1950 owing to a road-widening scheme.
-In 1954, St Michael’s was joined in its parish by St James’ Church in Taff’s Well and St Mary’s Church in Nantgarw, which had both been separated from the Parish of Eglwysilian, though St Mary’s in Nantgarw closed in 1983.
 St Michael’s gained listed status in 1977.
-St Michael’s has never had a graveyard, but has a burial plot for cremated remains which was consecrated during the tenure of Rev’d Peter Lewis in the 1970s.
+St Michael’s has never had a graveyard but has a burial plot for cremated remains which was consecrated during the tenure of the Reverend Peter Lewis in the 1970s.

 Explore